AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md

    Salesforce users cannot yet use the app until you add the Workfront section to their Opportunity or Account page layouts.
    For information about configuring the Workfront section for users, see [Configure the Adobe Workfront section for Salesforce users](../../workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md).

-### Installing Workfront for Salesforce in the Salesforce Lightning Experience Framework
+### Installing Workfront for Salesforce in the Salesforce Lightning Experience Framework  {#installing-workfront-for-salesforce-in-the-salesforce-lightning-experience-framework}

 1. Log in to Salesforce as a system administrator.
 1. Click the&nbsp;**Setup icon**, then click **Setup**.